Lee Kuan Yew School of Public Policy: Graduate degrees

 It also offers a PhD in Public Policy and the Lee Kuan Yew Senior Fellowship in Public Service Programme.

 Double degrees

-Both MPP and MPA students may choose to pursue a double degree with NUS Business School (MBA) or NUS Law School (LLM).
+Both MPP and MPA students may choose to pursue a double degree with NUS Business School (MBA).

 As a member of the Global Public Policy Network (GPPN), students from its MPP programme have the opportunity to enroll in a dual degree programme with either the School of International and Public Affairs, Columbia University, London School of Economics, University of Tokyo.

 Research

 The LKY School has built up research expertise in four core areas principally, which are key areas of public policy challenges in Asia in the years and decades ahead.
 The four baskets of research focus are: